xy2119/SO3_Invariant_ProteinMPNN/README.md

 # SO3_Equivariant_ProteinMPNN
 ## 📌 Master Thesis on Geometric Deep Learning on Protein Design
-This is the code for the master thesis that introduce rotation invariant representation to ProteinMPNN
+This is the code for the master thesis on introducing rotation invariant representation to ProteinMPNN, supervised by <a href="https://www.imperial.ac.uk/people/s.angioletti-uberti">Professor Stefano Angioletti-Uberti</a>
 <!-- ABOUT THE RESEARCH -->
 <h2 id="about-the-research"> :pencil: About The Research</h2>